Table of Contents

 How to track progress

 - Use a scale.
 I recommend weighing yourself every morning after using the bathroom and calculating a 7 day rolling average.
 So weigh yourself Monday – Sunday and calculate the average.
-Then next Monday, weigh yourself, get rid of the first Monday weight, and calculate the new average.
+Then next Monday replace the prior Monday’s weight with your new weight and calculate the new average.
 Track how this changes over time.
-I recommend doing this because water weight can fluctuate daily depending on physical activity and what you eat.
+I recommend this strategy because water weight can fluctuate daily depending on physical activity and what you eat; using a 7 day rolling average helps to smooth out these differences.
 Of note, as women go through their menstrual cycle water weight can fluctuate a lot.
 Thus, depending on how big of an issue this is, women may need to compare 7 day averages from cycle to cycle (ie, the 7 day average on the 3rd day of this cycle compared to the 7 day average of the 3rd day of the last cycle) to confidently track progress.
-Libra (android) and Happy Scale (iphone) are apps that can be used for this.
+Libra (android) and Happy Scale (iPhone) are apps that can be used for this.
 An example done in Excel is shown below.

 7 Day Rolling Average Example